migonchoi/migonchoi.github.io/_posts/2026-09-18-decision-engine-for-materials.md

   - AI for Materials
 ---

-# Decision Engine for Materials R&D: Beyond Prediction and Automation, Toward the ‘Age of Decision-Making’

 ## Introduction: We Need Better Decisions, Not Just More Experiments

 AI for Materials R&D is advancing rapidly.
 Simulation and AI are proposing vast numbers of candidate materials, while robotics and Self-Driving Labs are beginning to automate experiments themselves.
 But generating more candidates and running experiments faster does not automatically make the overall R&D process more efficient.